MissStrong/ICS2O_Quad_4_2020-2021/Notes/19 - Debugging P5js Programs.md

   ellipse(int(random(801)), int(random(601)) 100, 100); // draws a circle at a random location
 }
 ```

-To fix this logic error, we can place the curly braces to indicate the correct block of code that is supposed to run when we press the spacebar.
+What we actually want is for `ellipse()` to be called only when the spacebar is pressed.
+We can fix this logic error by placing curly braces to indicate the correct block of code that is supposed to run when we press the spacebar.

 ```js
 function keyPressed() {